 I’ve eaten so many terrible vegan cookies in my time that I was almost too scared to attempt a vegan & gluten-free cookie recipe.
-I imagined it could never achieve the texture that you get from using wheat based flours, like in my vegan white chocolate spelt cookie recipe.
+I imagined it could never achieve the texture that you get from using wheat-based flour, like in my vegan white chocolate spelt cookie recipe.
 But my poorly gut convinced me to give it a go.

 Can you make vegan cookies gluten-free?